RaulLvu/Test-Cases-Samples/README.md

  **Description:**
-Check Admin user is able to view personal details.
+Check Admin user if is able to view personal details.

 **Steps to reproduce:**
 1) Login to orange HRM as Admin user.